 - Other counties experienced health gains or losses: A rank may also improve or worsen not due to change in your own county’s measures, but rather because of changes in counties ranked just above or below your county within the state.

 - Random variation in measures: Since all measures have some variation (which is why we report error margins), a fluctuation in county rank may be caused by random variation in the measures that comprise the rank.

 - Changes in ranked measures or their methods: Ranks can be influenced by the introduction of new measures or a change in the methods for current measures.
-For instance, the 2018 Rankings were calculated using two new years of both Premature Death and Low Birthweight data, which increases the potential for change in Health Outcomes ranks from the previous year.
-Additionally, underlying methodology changes or updates in the data sources that comprise the Access to exercise opportunities and Food environment index measures may lead to more changes in these measures and thus Health Factors ranks.
+For instance, the 2019 Rankings were calculated using two new years of Premature Death data, which increases the potential for change in Health Outcomes ranks from the previous year.
+Additionally, underlying methodology changes or updates in the data source for the Mammography Screening and Preventable Hospitalizations, as well as the addition of the new Flu Vaccination measure may lead to more changes in these Clinical Care measures and thus Health Factors ranks.